Connect with faculty, advisors, and peers, and you’ll thrive

 Peer Advisors also staff our Comm Undergraduate Advising Office in N323 ILC.
 The PAs are your first stop for help with add/drop, registration, referrals to campus resources, and periodic check-ins to be sure you're on track for graduation.
 The office works on a drop-in basis, so no appointment is ever necessary.
-Stop in to see the peer advisors M-Th 11-4:30 or F 11-1.
+Stop in to see the peer advisors M-Th 11:00-5:00.

 Every Comm major is assigned an academic advisor who can help you to plan your studies, access opportunities, and think about your future.
-Check your SPIRE Student Center homepage to find your advisor's name (either Allison Butler or Alesia Brennan) and contact information.
+Check your SPIRE Student Center homepage to find your advisor's name (Allison Butler, Saulo DePaula or Aaron Hoholik) and contact information.
 You can use our convenient online scheduling tool to make an appointment.
 For more complex advising issues, you are also welcome to see the Chief Undergraduate Advisor or the Undergraduate Program Director.
 Click above for more information.

-While your academic advisor and peer advisors are the ones to help you with requirements and progress toward graduation, your faculty mentor is a Comm professor who serves as an additional support - a faculty member with whom you can talk about your interests in Communication more generally.
-Of course, we want you to seek out connections with all of your professors, and we each hold weekly office hours so that students can stop by to chat or get help.
-But your faculty mentor is someone who shares your interests, can sponsor your internships, and can point you torward research and other opportunities in the field of Communication.
+While your academic advisor and peer advisors are the ones to help you with requirements and progress toward graduation, your Comm professors can serve as an additional source of support.
+We want you to seek out connections with your professors, who each hold weekly office hours so that you can stop by to chat about your interests in Communication or to get help in their classes.
+Click here to see each faculty member's areas of study so that you can find someone who shares your interests, can sponsor your internships, and can point you torward research and other opportunities in the field of Communication.